HarkerDev/docs-source/content/front-end/add-page.md

 Add whatever page content that the page is intended to have.
 Note that the head include give you access to materializecss and jquery.

-For information on how to use materializecss, [[view their website|http://materializecss.com/]].
+For information on how to use materializecss, [view their website](http://materializecss.com/).

-For information on how to use jquery, [[view their documentation|http://api.jquery.com/]].
+For information on how to use jquery, [view their documentation](http://api.jquery.com/).

-In terms of code structure, [[view our tutorial on front-end coding structure and style|https://github.com/DJMcoder/HarkerDevGuides/wiki/Front-End-Coding-Practices]].
+In terms of code structure, [view our tutorial on front-end coding structure and style](https://github.com/DJMcoder/HarkerDevGuides/wiki/Front-End-Coding-Practices).

 ### Closing the page